Antenatal scan at 14 weeks.

-There is complete absence of cranial vault with relatively disorganised brain tissue.
+There is complete absence of cranial vault with relatively disorganized brain tissue.

 The key finding is the lack of an ossified cranial vault.

-Note that the posterior fossa "cyst" labelled in the images are likely reflective of abnormal brain parenchyma.
+Note that the posterior fossa "cyst" labeled in the images are likely reflective of abnormal brain parenchyma.

 This is usually an isolated finding but may occasionally be associated with chromosomal abnormalities.